SimonPreisinger/ObjectLocalizationAndDepthEstimation/README.md

 # DeepLearning Object Detection and Depth Estimation

+## Introduction

+### Quick Start:

-largefiles over 100mb are not suported by github this repository needs the NYU_FCRN pretrained model for depth estimation you can download it here: http://campar.in.tum.de/files/rupprecht/depthpred/NYU_ResNet-UpProj.npy (from this github page: https://github.com/iro-cp/FCRN-DepthPrediction) and save it in the source directory.
+## this repository needs the NYU_FCRN pretrained model for depth estimation you can download it here:
+http://campar.in.tum.de/files/rupprecht/depthpred/NYU_ResNet-UpProj.npy
+(from this github page: https://github.com/iro-cp/FCRN-DepthPrediction) and save it in the source directory.